Skip to main content

 Dr Neil Thompson

-Coming soon!
+Now available!
 The Social Worker’s Practice Manual.
 Neil’s latest publication is not a textbook; it is a hands-on manual that distils his decades of experience in social work.
-Watch this space!
+Click here to order your copy now!
 Are you a social worker who uses Facebook?
-If so, why not join Neil’s brand new Social Work Focus group?
+If so, why not join Neil’s Social Work Focus group?
 A group for discussion, support, learning and sharing.
 Just click here.

 Dr Neil Thompson

-Neil Thompson’s Lesson for Living – Feel free to disagree
+Neil Thompson’s Lesson for Living – Don’t let fear of failure hold you back

-Neil Thompson’s Lesson for Living – Feel free to disagree
+Neil Thompson’s Lesson for Living – Don’t let fear of failure hold you back

 Dr Neil Thompson